jle64/gnome-pass-search-provider/README.md

 # Compatibility

-This implements the `org.gnome.Shell.SearchProvider2` D-Bus API.
+This implements the `org.gnome.Shell.SearchProvider2` D-Bus API which seems to be present in GNOME Shell since around 2012 and has been tested with GNOME Shell 3.22-3.26.
-I'm not sure since when this has been in GNOME nor until when it will stay.
-This works fine on GNOME 3.22 and I expect it will continue to work for some time with ulterior versions.

 # Troubleshooting